rjdoubleu/Resume/README.md

 ### A Place For Mom - Big Data Engineer (Dec.
 2020 - Current)
 First permanent U.S. based data engineer in the company
 + Member of the Data Services team working primarily in Databricks
-	- Used PySpark to migrate existing infastructure to Databricks
+	- Using PySpark to migrate existing infastructure to Databricks
 	- Perform CI/CD with Apache Airflow
 + Responsible for interviewing new data engineers
-	- Developed original Git, Bash, Python, PySpark, and Pandas interview questions in CoderPad
+	- Developed original Git, Bash, Python, PySpark, and Pandas interview questions in CoderPad and Google Colab
 	- Currently interviewing candidates for senior positions
 + Cloud: Amazon Web Services (AWS)
 + Lanuages: Python, SQL